adarsh182005/sweet-shop-/README.md

-# Heavenly Bites by Biswadeep

-Welcome to the Heavenly Bites by Biswadeep repository!
+Welcome to the sweet shoop !
 This project is a MERN stack application for a bakery store, providing a delightful online experience to order your favorite baked goods.
 ![image](https://github.com/biswadeep-roy/bakery-mern/assets/74821633/3c23cd55-8859-44d2-aa4c-7c136e1c1f61)